 LA-ICP-MS uses a powerful nanosecond-pulsed laser beam to remove material from the surface of a sample.
 The interaction of the laser and the sample surface causes heating, evaporation and ionization of sample material, in a process called “laser ablation.”
 A plume of particles and ions is generated and then carried via a constant flow of argon and/or helium gas to an ICP-MS.

 The sample material is subsequently ionized in an inductively coupled plasma, and its atomic species are transported as ions, separated and analyzed based on their mass-to-charge ratio over time.
 LA-ICP-MS can therefore provide major and trace element compositions in a sample down to detection limits of 10’s of parts-per-billion (ppb).

 LA-ICP-MS is considered extremely versatile, as the analyses can be performed on many solid materials without any preparation.
 Depending on the analytical measurement system, very small sample quantities (picograms to femtograms) may be sufficient for highly sensitive (parts per billion) survey analysis.
 Traditional liquid approaches for ICP-MS require milligrams of sample mass in order to be achieve this sensitivity.
 A range of laser spot diameters (5-200 µm) is available, allowing for spot and line sampling arrays over a maximum surface area of 10 cm2.

-Contact us today for your Laser Ablation ICP-MS needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Laser Ablation ICP-MS needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.